Second Northern Syria Buffer Zone: Sochi Agreement

 The agreement was negotiated between Russian President Vladimir Putin and Turkish President Recep Tayyip Erdoğan on 22 October 2019, at a diplomatic summit in the Russian resort town of Sochi.
 The negotiation of the agreement took six and a half hours to conclude.

-The Second Northern Syria Buffer Zone was thereby formed as a buffer zone in northern Syria following a memorandum of understanding in Russian city Sochi on 22 October 2019 by the Russian and Turkish presidents in an attempt to end the ongoing conflict in the region.
+The Second Northern Syria Buffer Zone was thereby formed as a buffer zone in northern Syria following a memorandum of understanding following talks in the Russian city Sochi on 22 October 2019 by the Russian and Turkish presidents in an attempt to end the ongoing conflict in the region.

 Terms of the Sochi Agreement

 The agreement reportedly included the following terms: